 The solution for foreman is to possess an option to overwrite the foreman_url parameter with the hostname visible from clients.

 As suggested by Ohad, the workaround is to hardcode your own parameter at the moment.

-#5 Updated by Martijn van Oosterhout over 6 years ago
+#5 Updated by Martijn van Oosterhout almost 7 years ago

 I'm not the original submitter but am also interested in running behind a reverse proxy.
 I'm currently running 1.1-stable and it sorta works, but not really.
 The foreman_url parameter exists and it is sometimes used.

 What I would like to have is: foreman_url=https://revproxy.company.com/foreman/

 I have no experience with Ruby, but in Django you fix this in two steps.
 One being that you can configure a URL for static resources, which deals with images/JS/CSS.
 The other being that you can specify a prefix for all URLs, essentially fixing the link_to() method.
 Or have an option that, if it is set, adds a path to the front of the url path routing.
 Although this requires a slightly different reverse proxy setup.